-In addition to our typical roles representing our clients, Johnson Firm and specifically our Blitz gas can attorney, Anthony C. Johnson, feel compelled to educate and inform the consumer public about glaring dangers that lie within the four walls of most of our homes.
+In addition to our typical roles representing our clients, Linville Johnson and specifically our Blitz gas can attorney, Anthony C. Johnson, feel compelled to educate and inform the consumer public about glaring dangers that lie within the four walls of most of our homes.
 For instance, most individuals have a plastic Blitz gas can stored in their garage or shed to use in the event of an emergency.
 However, did you know that these products can be extremely dangerous and volatile?
 Some accidents even result in permanent injury or death due to sudden gas can explosions?
 Of the millions of gas cans produced in the U.S. each year, 95 percent are plastic.
 Blitz, a large manufacturer of these products, is responsible for producing nearly 75 percent, or 150 million of these cans.
 Amongst this mass of Blitz gas cans, not one of them came with what’s called a flame arrester, a tiny, cheap mesh part that is intended to disrupt the flame so fumes have the potential to absorb into the atmosphere when an individual pours the gasoline.
 Because Blitz failed to spend the money and add this protective mesh component to this product, the Blitz gas can has led to many explosions of the Blitz gas cans across the country causing severe injuries, burns, and even death.

 If you or a loved one have been injured in a Blitz gas can explosion, you have legal rights.
 Contact the our Blitz gas can attorney, Anthony C. Johnson, to learn more about filing a Blitz gas can lawsuit and seeking compensation for you or a loved one’s injuries.